Are Mortgage Rates Going Up? Current Interest Rate & Future Outlook

 When will interest rates increase?

 It’s impossible to accurately predict when interest rates will rise.
-However, BoE governor Mark Carney warned earlier this month that a modest recovery over the next three years will mean that interest rates will rise higher than expected due to inflation.
+However, BoE governor Mark Carney warned in May 2019 that a modest recovery over the next three years will mean that interest rates will rise higher than expected due to inflation.

 “If something like the forecast comes to pass, it will require interest rate increases over that period [two years] and more frequent than financial markets currently expect,” he said.